Brightening for Eczema-Prone Skin: What's Safe?

 Step 2: Ceramide-Rich Moisturizer

-Apply immediately after washing while skin is still damp.
+Apply right after washing while skin is still damp.
 Look for ceramides, cholesterol, and fatty acids to restore barrier function.

 Step 3: Occlusive Seal (If Needed)